About IncLab

 How these principles have shaped our work

-We study the ways that conventional theories and assumptions about knowledge-creation and expertise can hinder our understanding of injustice and our attempts to address it.
+We study and problematize the ways that conventional theories and assumptions about knowledge, knowledge-creation, and expertise can hinder our understanding of people's experiences.

 "How is race constituted within the [health disparities] literature, and what is the impact of this discursive construction?
 What interests are served by this particular way of investigating race, even when it is employed by pro-equity psychologists?
 What light can it shed on the operation of similar assumptions throughout other areas of psychological research?...
-[W]e will ground this analysis within Foucauldian concepts of discourse as communicative actions that reproduce hierarchies of dominance (Foucault, 1980) and with whiteness explicated as the dominance structure in question (Mills, 1997; Yancy, 2004)."
+[W]e will ground this analysis within Foucauldian concepts of discourse as communicative action."
 (Smith, Madon, Gordon, Asencio, Xu, & Sheffey, 2023, p.
 2 / Psychology, Race, and the 'Politics of Truth'")

-We study the impact of psychological attention (or lack thereof) to social class and poverty upon our services and upon public policy more broadly.
+We study the impact of psychological attention (or lack thereof) to poverty upon our services and upon public policy more broadly.

-We value qualitative and participatory methods as ways of amplifying the knowledge and experiences of individuals who are often studied but rarely included as knowledge-producers.
+We value qualitative and participatory methods as ways of amplifying the knowledge and experiences of individuals who are often studied but rarely included in knowledge production.

-"As researchers interested in issues of poverty and social class, we believe that the expansion of frameworks of interpersonal oppression to encompass class-based discrimination is crucial....
+"As researchers interested in issues of poverty, we believe that the expansion of frameworks of interpersonal oppression to encompass class-based discrimination is crucial....
 Our intention was to make use of a methodology that would allow us to begin building knowledge in this area from the voices of poor and working-class people themselves.'
 (Smith, Mao, & Deshpande, 2016, p.
 132 / Talking Across Worlds: Classist Microaggressions and Higher Education)

 We have collaborated with dozens of schools and community-based organizations in participatory action research (PAR) projects.